-We plan to conduct two Phase 3 trials to evaluate the efficacy of ARX-01.
+We plan to conduct one Phase 3 trial to evaluate the efficacy of ARX-01.
 In addition, we plan to conduct one Phase 3 open-label active comparator study that will provide both incremental safety and marketing data.
-Manufacturing scale up activities and Phase 3 clinical trial planning are ongoing to enable initiation and patient enrollment in our first Phase 3 trial in the second half of 2011.
-We expect to receive the top-line data from this trial in the first half of 2012 and expect to complete all studies by the end of 2012, with a potential NDA submission in 2013 if the results from these studies are positive.
+Manufacturing scale up activities and Phase 3 clinical trial planning are ongoing to enable initiation and patient enrollment in our first two Phase 3 trials in the second half of 2011.
+We expect to receive the top-line data from these trials in the first half of 2012.
+Contingent on our ability to secure additional funding, we plan to begin a second Phase 3 efficacy study in the second half of 2012 and submit an NDA in 2013 if the results from these studies are positive.